Nelson (knee) returned to full participation in practice Thursday, Teresa Varley of the Steelers' official site reports.

 Nelson (undisclosed) returned to Sunday's contest, Adam Teicher of ESPN.com reports.

-Nelson had reportedly been nursing an apparent lower body injury but it seems as though he's good enough to trot back out there.
+Nelson had reportedly been nursing a lower body injury, but it seems as though he's good enough to trot back out there.
 The four-year veteran will slide back into his role at starting cornerback.

 Nelson left Sunday's game with an apparent lower body injury, Nate Taylor of The Athletic reports.

 The Chiefs haven't released much information pertaining to the injury, which leaves the rest up to speculation.
 If Nelson can't return, Orlando Scandrick figures to have a bigger role within the secondary.

 |Mon 09/14||@ NYG||W 26-16||3||1||4||0||0||0||0||0|